pakoito/wargames/smalltricks/RULES_FULL.md

 Follow the rules of the Unit type to see whether special Movement Abilities apply.

-## Resolution Turn
+## Resolution Phase

 ### Combat

-Combat is resolved as the first sub-turn of the Resolution Turn.
+Combat is resolved as the first sub-phase of the Resolution Phase.

 Units Engaged in a Combat, up to two per Faction due to the limit per hexagon, deal 2 damage per Unit Engaged.
 The damage can be divided any way they choose between any opposing Units Engaged in the same Combat.